nancy-luu/nancy-luu/README.md

 ### Hello world, I'm Nancy 👋  ~ Welcome to my GitHub!

-I am a highly motivated junior developer with a unique background in architecture and a strong passion for open-source & social justice advocacy.
-I consider myself a life long student who is always seeking to solve difficult problems with creative solutions - I'm currently furthering my knowledge of functional, integration, system, and user experience testing.
+I am a highly motivated junior developer with a unique background in architecture and a strong passion for open-source and social justice advocacy.
+I consider myself a lifelong learner who is always seeking to solve difficult problems with creative solutions.
+I am currently furthering my knowledge in functional, integration, system, and user experience testing.

 More about me ⬇️